 Our Next Productions.

-POSTPONED - NEW PERFORMANCE DATES TO BE PUBLISHED ASAP
+POSTPONED to 2021 - NEW PERFORMANCE DATES TO BE PUBLISHED ASAP

 A pasticcio of Lied, art song, dance, piano music, prose and visual art for soprano, tenor and baritone, dancers, and a pianist in one captivating show.
 UN\ROOTED casts a light from different artistic perspectives and cultural backgrounds on humankind's eternal quest for love, a home and peace — and the confrontation with loss and death.

 Singing, dancing and visualization are essential to all cultures.
 UN\ROOTED presents a juxtaposition of these different forms of expression and creates a fascinating tale out of different stories.
 In a compelling way, UN\ROOTED combines prose and poetry from different countries and periods: A pianist, singers, dancers and visual artists weave a colorful and diverse fabric of humankind's seeking and yearnings that each of us can relate to.

 Explore passion, desire and deep emotions as part of the journey called life with haunting music by great composers from three centuries.